Waddell Buddhist temple shooting: Doody

+The .22-caliber semi-automatic rifle used in the 1991 Waddell Buddhist temple killings was owned by Rolando Caratachea Jr. and found to be in his possession shortly after the killings.
+Moreover, several stolen items from the temple were later pawned by Caratachea.
+Caratachea had a criminal history of pulling armed robberies in the area under similar circumstances.
+The Framed podcast did an extensive examination of this case and concluded that strong evidence points to Caratachea and Garcia being the most likely perpetrators of the murders.

 Legacy

 The investigation led to public outrage over then-Maricopa County Sheriff Tom Agnos.
 It eventually turned into a campaign issue when Joe Arpaio, who was a former DEA agent at the time, campaigned on a promise to restore credibility to the office.
 Agnos was eventually defeated by Arpaio in the November 1992 general election.